Do Nguyen Mai Khoi

 Mai Khoi usually uses her music to express her thoughts on social grievances and the desire for freedom for the Vietnamese.
 She also fights for an uncensored art environment, where artists are able to compose freely and pioneer for musical innovation; for example, combining traditional Vietnamese instruments with Western music or inviting ethnic minority musicians to be part of a pan-Southeast Asian orchestra.

 In 2016, Mai Khoi applied to run as a National Assembly member with the three main focus areas of domestic violence, gender inequality, and creating a fresh and liberal art environment.
 She also ran on a platform of pro-democracy.
 Her nomination stirred controversy about youth political involvement and resulted in her roundtable meeting with Former US President Barack Obama, in which they discussed Vietnam’s human rights issues.
-Though she did not become a candidate for the elections as elections in Vietnam are strictly controlled by the ruling Communist Party, she continued establishing herself as a dissident musician.
+Though she was unfairly rejected from running in the elections in rigged vetting process, she continued establishing herself as a dissident musician.

 During the APEC Summit in November 2017, she protested US President Donald Trump by holding up the sign “Piss on you Trump” as his motorcade passed.
-This action was driven by Trump’s racism and ignorance towards human rights violation in Vietnam during his visit.
-Mai Khoi was evicted from her apartment following her anti-Trump protest.
+Mai Khoi's protest was a reaction to Trump's racism and sexism, as well as his failure to recognise civil society and discuss human rights when he visited Vietnam.
+Mai Khoi was evicted from her apartment two times, once following her anti-Trump protest.
 Several months later, Vietnam officially responded to the UN’s concerns regarding the behavior of the government towards her.
 In the response, the government denied evicting Mai Khoi for political reasons, as well as denied that they have prohibited her musical performances.

 Mai Khoi was also detained by authorities for eight hours in March 2018 after arriving home from a European tour publicizing her new album, “Dissent.”
 See the Incidents section of this profile for more details.
 Here, she discusses the impact of the album.
 “Dissent is just as important musically [as it is politically], because this is a new direction,” she said in a recent interview.